jjpickering10/CI-MS3-CoastalCatchIOW/README.md

 Coastal Catch Isle of Wight is a fishing blog/forum site that allows users to post their fishing experiences of certain locations on the island as well as ask questions for advice.
 Users can posts comments, give a rating to a location and favourite a post.

+---

+## Description

 This projects showcases full CRUD functionality and consists of 4 different types of users.
 Those users are:
-Regular users who can only read.
+- Regular users who can only read.
 They can't post, like, comment, edit or delete anything.
-Logged in users who can make a post in various locations.
+- Logged in users who can make a post in various locations.
 Edit and delete their posts.
 Like and favourite other posts.
-Edit their profile.
+Edit their profile and give ratings to locations.
-Guru users who can do everything a logged in user can do, but also have the privilege of being able to reply to questions in the Ask Guru section.
+- Guru users who can do everything a logged in user can do, but also have the privilege of being able to reply to questions in the Ask Guru section.
-Admin users who can do everything including edit and delete all posts, as well as add and edit locations and question categories.
+- Admin users who can do everything including edit and delete all posts, as well as add and edit locations and question categories, as well as change users guru status.

----

-## Description

 ---